Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Related Work

 \section{Related Work}

-{\bf Unsupervised Generative Model-based 2D Object Segmentation.} Unsupervised object segmentation approaches have attracted increasing attention recently.
-A major focus of these methods is on joint object representation-learning and segmentation from images and videos via generative models~\cite{MONET,IODINE,GENESIS,SPACE,SPAIR}.
-In particular, spatial Gaussian mixture models are commonly adopted to model pixel colors, and the unsupervised object segmentation problem is then framed as a generative latent-variable modelling task.
-For example, IODINE~\cite{IODINE} employs amortized inference that iteratively updates the latent representation of each object and refines the reconstruction.
-GENESIS~\cite{GENESIS} and MONET~\cite{MONET} sequentially decode each object, while Neural Expectation Maximization (NEM)~\cite{NEM} realizes Expectation Maximization algorithms with RNNs.
-Such iterative processes allow IODINE and NEM to handle dynamic scenes where viewpoints or objects may change slowly.
+{\bf Generative Unsupervised Object-centric Learning.} Unsupervised object-centric learning based on generative models has attracted increasing attention in recent times.
+Such approaches focus on joint object representation-learning and scene decomposition based on single or multiple views~\cite{MONET,ROOTS,SPAIR,GENESIS,IODINE,MulMON,SPACE,ObSuRF}.
+A spatial Gaussian mixture model is typically defined on 2D images consisting of $K$ mixture components that correspond to $K$ objects.
+Each component spans the entire image and places an isotropic Gaussian on the RGB value of all pixels with predicted mean and a constant covariance.
+Each component also assigns each pixel a non-negative mixing weight that sum to one across all components.
+The definition can be easily extended to voxel and neural radiance field.

+Under the spatial mixture model formulation, different inference methods are proposed.
+IODINE~\cite{IODINE} employs iterative amortized inference to refine latent variable posteriors for all components in parallel.
+GENESIS~\cite{GENESIS} and MONET~\cite{MONET} sequentially infer the latent representation, one component at a time.
+Slot attention \cite{SlotAttention} and Neural Expectation Maximization (NEM)~\cite{NEM} can be regarded as differentiable clustering algorithms.

-Instead of treating each component of the mixture model as a full-scale observation in images, {\bf A}ttend, {\bf I}nfer, {\bf R}epeat (AIR)~\cite{AIR} confines the extent of each object to a local region.
-To improve the scalability of AIR, SPAIR~\cite{SPAIR} employs a grid spatial attention mechanism to propose objects locally, which has proven effective in object-tracking tasks~\cite{SPAIROT}.
-To achieve a complete scene segmentation, SPACE~\cite{SPACE} includes MONET in its framework for background modeling.
+Instead of treating each component of the mixture model as a full-scale observation, {\bf A}ttend, {\bf I}nfer, {\bf R}epeat (AIR)~\cite{AIR} confines the extent of each component to a local region.
+In AIR, one network is trained to propose a set of candidate object regions in the form of 2D bounding boxes.
+Each region is then cropped out and processed by a VAE.
+The final reconstruction is obtained by placing the reconstructed patches back in the inferred locations.
+Pixels that are not covered by any patches are deemed background.
+While AIR fails in scenes of dense objects, SPAIR~\cite{SPAIR} addresses the challenge with a grid spatial attention mechanism with which bounding boxes are proposed locally from each grid cell.
+This extension is also proven effective in object-tracking tasks~\cite{SPAIROT}.
+By confining the extent of each component, constraints on maximum object sizes are imposed.
+SPACE~\cite{SPACE} employs MONET to model background components that are normally much larger than foreground objects.\\